daboyuka/hs/README.md

-                    body (payload only), bodycode (payload + status), or auto (as body if stdout is tty, as reqresp otherwise) (default auto) -P pll          : run at most pll requests in parallel (default 1) -r retries      : retry failed requests (conn. error / non-2xx status) up to retries times
+                    body (payload only), bodycode (payload + status), or auto (as body if stdout is tty, as reqresp otherwise) (default auto) -P pll          : run at most pll requests in parallel (default 1) -p mode         : show progress bar; mode one of "auto" (default = if stdout not tty), "true", "false" -r retries      : retry failed requests (conn. error / non-2xx status) up to retries times
 ```